gopalsh13/E-Commerce-Sales-Dashboard/README.md

 Dataset Description

-We will be using E-Commerce Dashboard.xlsx Dataset [here](https://www.dropbox.com/s/c630y2ewbymlbum/BA%20with%20Excel.zip?dl=0&file_subpath=%2FBA+with+Excel).
+We will be using E-Commerce Dashboard.xlsx Dataset which is uploaded in the repo.

 * E-Commerce Dashboard which covers Orders data for various Product Category;